lalpert/gradsearch-scala/README.md

 Professor data was scraped from university websites.
 We're in the process of updating our data and scraping tools.

+## Contributing ##

+We'd love help with:
+* Building new features.
+Take a look at [the current issues](https://github.com/lalpert/gradsearch-scala/issues) to see things we know are missing.
+* Scrape data.
+We load data in a pretty straightforward JSON format.
+Ping us personally if you want more info.
+* File an issue.
+If it's broken or something you want to see, let us know!

 ## Build & Run ##
 Re:search requires a locally running mysql.
 Install mysql onto your local system for running gradsearch.
 Use the Scala build tool (sbt) to run Re:search locally.
 Using JRebel significantly improves sbt reload times.